mathetake/intergo/README.md

 }
 ```

-Then you choose one of `bm` or `om` or `tdm` package which corresponds to the algorithm you want to use.
+Then choose one of `bm` or `om` or `tdm` package which corresponds to the algorithm you want to use.

 In each of these packages, there is a type which implements `intergo.Interleaving` interface defined in `intergo.go`,